-7.1b If the system is exempt from the access provisions of the Privacy Act, please explain the basis for the exemption or cite the source where this explanation may be found, for example, a Final Rule published in the Code of Federal Regulations (CFR).
+7.1b If the system is exempt from the access provisions of the Privacy Act, please explain the basis for the exemption or cite the source where this explanation may be found, for example, a Final Rule published in the Code of Federal Regulations (CFR)?

-The system does not collect information from individuals.
+MCCF EDI TAS does not collect information from individuals.
 The Sources collecting the information provide this notice.
 Individuals have the rights to request access to review their records by submitting the VHA-10-5345 provides the process to Request for and Authorization to Release Medical Records or Health Information.

-7.1c If the system is not a Privacy Act system, please explain what procedures and regulations are in place that covers an individual gaining access to his or her information.
+7.1c If the system is not a Privacy Act system, please explain what procedures and regulations are in place that covers an individual gaining access to his or her information?

-The system does not collect information from individuals.
+MCCF EDI TAS does not collect information from individuals.
 The Sources collecting the information provide this notice.
-Individuals have the rights to request access to review their records by submitting the VHA-10-5345 provides the process to Request for and Authorization to Release Medical Records or Health Information.
+Individuals have the rights to request access to review and obtain copies of their records by submitting the VHA-10-5345 provides the process to Request for and Authorization to Release Medical Records or Health Information.